LivePersonInc/developer-center/pages/documents/account-configuration/unified-messages/methods/delete-an-unified-automatic-message.md

 indicator: both
 ---

-Delets an existing Unified Automatic Message for a specific account.
+Deletes an existing Unified Automatic Message for a specific account.

 ### Request